When the world requires you to shift your plans, it’s time to get creative. We’ve put together some creative small wedding ideas.

 We have heard some super creative ideas for favors – individually wrapped desserts (cupcakes, mini pies, pie-on-a-stick and cake pops are all favorites and easy to order packaged), plated dinners from your caterer or “mix at home” mocktails and cocktails from you bartending service are the most popular.
 While things can’t be set out in a collective area, a great way to dispense these would be on each guest’s seat (just remember that whatever you come up with needs to be individually packaged and not able to be touched by others).

 How long do these new small weddings last?

-We have found these micro weddings last anywhere from 2 to 4 hours, depending on if getting ready photos are desired.
-If a couple photo adventure (details below) is chosen, they can last up to 12 hours (including drive time).
+We have found these micro weddings last anywhere from 2-8 hours, depending on if getting ready photos are desired.
+If a couple photo adventure or a reception (details below) is chosen, they can last up to 12 hours (including drive time).